Colorradio.com - Freddy Cannon

 Freddy Cannon's last release for Warner Brothers was 20th Century Fox, which was the same as the Doors song.
 On the flip was Cincinnati Woman.
 Issued on a promo in 1967.

 After Warner Brothers, Freddy Cannon recorded for a series of different labels.
 First up is a label called "We Make Rock And Roll Records", a subsidiary of Capitol.
 He cut the standard "Rock Around The Clock".
 The flip was "Sock It To The Judge".
-Click
+Click HERE for a picture of the original sleeve.
+Released in 1968

 The second and final issue for the "We Make Rock and Roll Records" label was "Sea Cruise". backed with "She's A Friday Night Fox."
 The promotional release is shown, complete with the Star on the plug side .Released in 1968